 Middle School Announcement

-The number of projects you can send from your school is 12, with no more than two in the same category.
+The number of projects you can send from your school is 14, with no more than three in the same category.
 Parents must check with the school or fair director before adding projects.
 Schools with a history of participation have specific selection processes.

 - Projects submitted to NWSE must be scientific inquiry or engineering design research (i.e. hands on), library research projects will not be accepted.